 The motherboard is shipped in antistatic packaging to avoid static damage.
-When unpacking the board, make sure that the person handling it is static-protected.
+When unpacking the board, make sure that the person handling it is protected against static.

 2-3 Processor and Heatsink Installation

 Warning: When handling the processor package, avoid placing direct pressure on the label area.